-The question is not so much whether to replace the unemployment rate by the employment-to-population ratio as a metric for the labor market condition but to clarify the relationship between employment, wage rate, price and productivity.
-These issues have been dealt with the help of the analytical tool of the (bastard) Phillips curve.
+The question is not so much whether to replace the unemployment rate with the employment-to-population ratio as a metric for the labor market condition but to clarify the relationship between employment, wage rate, price, and productivity.
+These issues have been dealt with with the help of the analytical tool of the (bastard) Phillips Curve.

-The fact of the matter is that Phillips curve labor market theory is Neanderthal economics.* The elementary version of the correct objective, systemic, behavior-free, macrofounded employment equation is shown on Wikimedia.
+The fact of the matter is that the Phillips Curve labor market theory is Neanderthal economics.#1 The elementary version of the correct objective, systemic, behavior-free, macrofounded Employment Law is shown on Wikimedia AXEC62.

 From this equation follows: